undel-gh/HA-Laundry-Monitor/docs/en/STATEMACHINE.md

 * spin evidence;
 * spin confidence.

 A detected spin is not automatically assumed to be the final spin.
-Confirmation logic may use duration, event frequency, power activity, cycle age, and other available evidence.
+Confirmation logic may use duration, event frequency, power activity, optional current activity, cycle age, and other available evidence.

 ### 5.3 Finish Detector inputs